npm/npm/doc/cli/npm-install.md

 * `npm install <folder>`:

-    Install a package that is sitting in a folder on the filesystem.
+    Install the package in the directory as a symlink in the current project.
+    Its dependencies will be installed before it's linked.
+If `<folder>` sits inside the root of your project, its dependencies may be hoisted to the toplevel `node_modules` as they would for other types of dependencies.

 * `npm install <tarball file>`:

     Install a package that is sitting on the filesystem.
 Note: if you just want to link a dev directory into your npm root, you can do this more easily by using `npm link`.
+The filename *must* use `.tar`, `.tar.gz`, or `.tgz` as the extension.

     Example: